SoroushSaDev/mqtt-server/README.md

 ### Notes
 - Building the server for the first time might take longer due to the installation of required packages & libraries (Network connection required)
-- If you wanna use the API version, set the value of the "apiURL" variable (line 43) in the "api.go" file to retreive users & ACL data from your desired endpoint
+- If you wanna use the API version, set the value of the "apiURL" variable in the ".env" file to retreive users & ACL data from your desired endpoint, by default it is set to the local address (127.0.0.1)
-- If you wanna use the Static version, you can set your users info in the "authRules" variable (line 23)
+- If you wanna use the Static version, you can set your users info in the "authRules" variable